SoftwareAG/c8y-docs/content/protocol-integration/lpwan-custom-codec-bundle/implement-codec-microservice.md

     }
     ```

-3. Based on the Device Protocol assigned to a device, the LPWAN agent will automatically route the request to the corresponding microservice.
+3. Based on the device protocol assigned to a device, the LPWAN agent automatically routes the request to the corresponding microservice.
-  For device downlink commands, the LPWAN agent forwards the device shell command request to the `/encode` endpoint only when a predefined command listed as "supportedDeviceCommands" in the `c8y_LpwanCodecDetails` fragment of the device type is executed.
+  For device downlink commands, the LPWAN agent forwards the device shell command request to the `/encode` endpoint only when a predefined command listed as "supportedDeviceCommands" in the `c8y_LpwanCodecDetails` fragment of the device protocol is executed.

     You must create a predefined command template for every supported device command (`supportedDeviceCommands`) specified in the device type.